arielgee/Sage-Like/.misc/tasks.md

   * ~~create a new blank bookmark and then edit it with the propertiesView~~
 * ~~after delete press tab (or 2 tabs) and press arrow down. why from here?~~ => after delete move focus to next/prev LI
 * ~~select some item right after creation~~ => NO
+* use outline instead of border in tree and list
+* move css button (props + discovery) to panel.css
+* select text in prpperties
+* set focus outline in dialogs
+* add reload extention button in preferences

 ---